-The draw weight is the measurement of how difficult it is for you to draw your bow.
+The draw weight measures how difficult it is for you to draw your bow.

-The lower the draw weight is, the easier it is to draw the string towards you.
+The lower the draw weight is, the easier it is to draw the string toward you.
 The higher the number is, the harder it is to draw the string and shoot.

-The draw weight is a very important measurement that you need to know before you buy your next recurve bow.
-It’s not fun to buy a bow that you are not able to draw.
+The draw weight is a very important measurement you need to know before buying your next recurve bow.
+It’s not fun to buy a bow you cannot draw.

 A lot of archers overestimate their strength when it comes to drawing weight, so don’t do that.
 A good starting point for most beginners is about 20-30 pounds of draw weight.

-Consider your age, gender, and body weight when picking your draw weight, and keep in mind that this number can change.
+Consider your age, gender, and body weight when picking your draw weight, and remember that this number can change.

 Most people will eventually increase the draw weight they can handle.
 This is especially true for beginners, who see a rapid increase in draw weight because of increased muscle strength and tolerance.

-For children, a recurve bow with 10-14 pounds in draw weight is a good starting point.
+A recurve bow with 10-14 pounds in draw weight is a good starting point for children.

-For women, I recommend that you start with a draw weight between 25 and 35 pounds.
+I recommend starting with a draw weight between 25 and 35 pounds for women.
 A good starting point for most average men is around 4o-55 pounds.
-I started out with this, and it was hard enough for me in the beginning.
+I started with this, which was hard enough for me initially.

 You can always adjust from there; the most critical part is to find a draw weight you can comfortably handle.

-I have listed a few of the top-performing recurve bows, but which one of these should you pick?
-One of the biggest factors that you should consider before you pick one is to know what you want your bow to do for you.
+I have listed a few top-performing recurve bows, but which one should you pick?
+One of the biggest factors you should consider before you pick one is knowing what you want your bow to do for you.

-You don’t need the best recurve bow in the world to shoot through cardboard or foam in your backyard.
+You don’t need the best recurve bow to shoot through cardboard or foam in your backyard.
 Any recurve bow will do for this purpose.
-If this is your plan, I recommend that you choose the best budget recurve bow, or the best recurve bow for the money.
-These are two great bows for a low price that you can buy to get your feet wet or to use for years to come in your backyard.
+If this is your plan, I recommend choosing the best budget to recurve bow or the best recurve bow for the money.
+These are two great bows for a low price that you can buy to get your feet wet or use for years in your backyard.

 If you want to be safe, you can choose our recommended best recurve bow for hunting, but if you don’t like it or don’t want to invest that much money, there are lots of recurve bows out there that will work.

 The only case where I would go higher than 40 pounds of draw weight is if you are going to hunt some BIG game like buffalo or bears.
-In these situations, to be safe I would personally aim for a 55-pound draw weight or higher.
+In these situations, to be safe, I would aim for a 55-pound draw weight or higher.

 How to String a Recurve Bow

 When you have finally bought a new recurve bow, it’s important that you can take it apart, set it up, and string it correctly.
-If you don’t do these steps correctly, you are risking destroying your new recurve bow.
+If you don’t do these steps correctly, you risk destroying your new recurve bow.